The 20 best beard styles of 2021

 #CoronaBeards

-Corona beards are sort of like playoff bears, but for a pandemic.
+Corona beards are sort of like playoff beards, but for a pandemic.
 It's a beard you start growing in quarantine with the intention of shaving once the pandemic is over.
 Just because we’re letting our beards grow freely, though, doesn’t mean we shouldn’t take care of them.
 You need your daily beard oil to keep those whiskers happy.
 Your beard is going to get long and those things act like air filters, just collecting dirt and dust wherever you go, so you need a good beard wash and a beard conditioner to make sure you’re not drying out your mane.

 Hollywoodian